syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/customization.md

 ## Show or hide mention character

-You can show mention character as prefix of selected item in mention component using [showMentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ShowMentionChar) property.
-The default value of `showMentionChar` is `false`.
+You can show mention character as prefix of selected item in mention component using [ShowMentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ShowMentionChar) property.
+The default value of `ShowMentionChar` is `false`.

-The following example displays the text content along with the customized mentioned character as **#**.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}